Bechstein's bat: Habitat

 Bechstein's bat is specialized for inhabiting forested areas, and is rarely found outside of them.
 It is recorded in mixed forests in southwestern Asia, but European populations prefer deciduous forests with high proportions of old trees.
 Beech and oak woodlands make up a large portion of the animal's habitat.
 Bechstein's bats are occasionally also found in orchards, gardens and other cultivated areas.

 Protection

 Bechstein's bat is protected under the European Habitats Directive.

 In the UK it is one of the region's rarest and most endangered species.
-It estimated that 21,600 individuals exist in the whole region, the true population size is difficult to estimate and three potential error sources have been identified in this estimate as such a range of 10,300 and 55,600 individuals is provided.
-Woodlands containing it may be considered for notification as a Site of Special Scientific Interest and may attract a grant under Natural Englands Environmental Stewardship scheme.
-On the rare chance one is spotted in the wild, authorities suggest immediately reporting it to a local batgroup or the wildlife trust.
+It estimated that 21,600 individuals exist in the whole region, but the true population size is difficult to estimate and three potential error sources have been identified in this estimate and as such a range of 10,300 and 55,600 individuals is provided.
+Woodlands containing Bechstein's bats may be considered for notification as a Site of Special Scientific Interest and may attract a grant under Natural England's Environmental Stewardship scheme.
+On the rare chance one is spotted in the wild, authorities suggest immediately reporting it to a local batgroup or the Wildlife Trust.
+The High Speed 2 rail line is to run through Sheephouse Wood; a bat protection structure in the form of a tunnel approximately half a mile long is to be built to prevent the Bechstein's bats known to roost in the woodland from colliding with the trains.
+The projected cost of the structure is £100 million.